China Cables: Description and contents

 On November 24, 2019, the International Consortium of Investigative Journalists published secret Chinese government documents from 2017 dubbed as the "China Cables", which exiled Uyghurs had leaked to them.
 The documents consisted of a classified telegram called "New Secret 5656" (Note: The designation was translated from Chinese 新机密发5656号.
 A better translation may be "Xinjiang Secret Transmission #5656".
 The ICIJ translated the designation to English but had it redacted in the Chinese versions they released.
-An unredacted version can be found on the internet (Facebook photos).) from 2017, four bulletins/security briefings and one court document.
+An unredacted version can be found on the internet.) from 2017, four bulletins/security briefings and one court document.

 The classified telegram detailed the first known operations manual for running "between 1,300 and 1,400" internment camps of Muslim Uyghurs in Xinjiang, It was signed by Zhu Hailun, head of Xinjiang's Political and Legal Commission A, then deputy secretary of Xinjiang's Party Committee of the Chinese Communist Party.
 According to the American delegate to the UN committee on the elimination of racial discrimination, China is holding one million Uyghurs in these camps.

 The 4 bulletins are secret government intelligence briefings from China's centralized data collection system "Integrated Joint Operation Platform" (IJOP), which uses artificial intelligence to identify people for questioning and potential detention.
 It illustrated a connection between mass surveillance in China and the Xinjiang camps, confirming earlier suspicions from multiple international news sources.
 For example, the predictive policing program flagged 1.8 million Uyghur users for investigation who had installed the file sharing app Zapya developed by the Chinese company Dewmobile on their phones.
 One of the bulletins reveals that during one week in June 2017 the IJOP system detected 24,412 "suspicious" persons in southern Xinjiang, 15,683 of whom were sent to "education and training" and 706 were "criminally detained".

 The non-classified court document is the sentencing of a Uyghur man to 10 years in jail for telling his colleagues not to watch pornography or consume alcohol, and to pray regularly.
 He also stated that "All people who do not pray are Han Chinese kafirs."